jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Embedded DSLs are implemented by extending a GPL, this approach uses the existing language constructs to build the language.
-They share the generic features of the base language thus the embedded DSL offer their domain specific expressive power as well as the additional power of its base GPL.
+They share the generic features of the base language thus the embedded DSL offer addition power of its base GPL as well as their domain specific expressive power.
 Embedded DSLs often extends functional languages - features part of this class of languages such as higher order functions, monads, algebraic data types makes the develop of embedded DSL much easier.